Tayzn/EZShop/README.md

 # EZShop
 Live: https://tayzn.github.io/EZShop/

-### Important!
-If you want to use an admin account, login with: `admin@admin.com:password` This will allow you to create/edit products, complete/cancel orders, and set new admin accounts.
-Please use your common sense when using these tools...
-Otherwise, feel free to create your own account or login with Google.

 ### Local Setup
 - Clone project `git clone https://github.com/Tayzn/EZShop`
 - Run `npm i` to install dependencies